opalmedapps/docs/docs/user/openemr/provider/add_provider.md

 1. Access OpenEMR and log in.

 1. A **Calendar** section will appear.
 A list of **Providers** will be located on the left of the screen.
-By clicking on a specific name of the list, you can see the providers calendar and their scheduled appointments.
+By clicking on a specific name of the list, you can see the provider's calendar and their scheduled appointments.

 1. At the top of the screen, click on the **Admin** section.
 A drop-down menu will be displayed.
 Click on the **Users** tab.